 5. Why Do You Think You’re Qualified for this Role?

 At this point, you should always start with a little intro to your education.
 Moreover, talk about all your certifications and any courses you have completed.
-For example, if you have an SHRM certification, this is the time to talk about it and how you managed it.
+For example, if you have an SHRM certification, this is the time to discuss it and how you managed it.

-Furthermore, you should talk about the tasks you’ve done at your previous position, such as assisting in onboarding, doing exit interviews, resolving HR issues, staffing, managing interviewees, managing retention, and more.
+Furthermore, you should discuss the tasks you’ve done in your previous position, such as assisting in onboarding, conducting exit interviews, resolving HR issues, managing staff, managing interviewees, managing retention, and more.

-Last but not the least, you should talk about your career goals to create an idea that the human resource generalist role is the next logical step in your HR career.
+Last but not least, you should discuss your career goals to create the idea that the human resource generalist role is the next logical step in your HR career.

 6. What HR Tasks and Duties Are You Most Familiar With?

-This question is often asked in every HR job interview, regardless of the position.
-It may seem similar to previous questions, but it has a unique purpose.
-At this point, you don’t have to list down every single HR task you’ve done.
-You have to list the tasks you’re most familiar with, are good at, and excellent at.
+Regardless of the position, this question is often asked in every HR job interview.
+It may seem similar to previous questions but has a unique purpose.
+At this point, you don’t have to list every HR task you’ve done.
+You must list the tasks you’re most familiar with, are good at, and excel at.

-For example, if you’re good with onboarding new employees, you must mention that, along with a few examples to back you up.
+For example, if you’re good at onboarding new employees, you must mention that, along with a few examples to support it.

-HR managers tend to delegate various HR tasks among human resource generalists depending on their abilities.
-That’s why it’s crucial to explain what HR tasks and duties you’re best with.
+HR managers delegate various HR tasks among human resource generalists, depending on their abilities.
+That’s why explaining what HR tasks and duties you’re best at is crucial.
 That way, when you get hired, your supervisor or manager will provide you with the tasks you are good at.

 7. Are you Familiar with Various Office-Related Duties and Technologies?

 This question aims to check your administrative, computer, and online capabilities.
-For modern HR, it is a mandatory requirement of having proficiency in various computer software, online HR sites, and apps like Glassdoor.
+Proficiency in various computer software, online HR sites, and apps like Glassdoor is a mandatory requirement for modern HR.

-For the most basic proficiencies, you should know how to operate phone calls, printers, scanners, fax machines, and photocopiers.
-Furthermore, you should also have great typing skills, a document handling system, and more.
+You should know how to operate phone calls, printers, scanners, fax machines, and photocopiers for the most basic proficiencies.
+Furthermore, you should also have excellent typing skills, a document-handling system, and more.

 For computer skills, learn to manage emails, internal memos, and company-wide group messages.
 That means knowing about the latest messaging apps and software.
-You also need to know how to use Microsoft Word, Excel, PowerPoint, and other relevant software.
+You must also know how to use Microsoft Word, Excel, PowerPoint, and other relevant software.

-It’s also best to know about various HR sites; that includes things like cover letter builders, template builders, HR software, and more.
+It’s also best to know about various HR sites, including cover letter builders, template builders, HR software, etc.

 If you’ve used any HR software in the past, this is the time to mention it.
 Explain how you learned the software, how you used it, and what you learned from it.